Regularized KL-Divergence for Well-Defined Function-Space Variational Inference in Bayesian neural networks: Related work

 \section{Related work}

-In this section, we review related work on function-space variational inference with neural networks, and on approximating functions-space measures with weight-space priors.

-\paragraph{Function-space inference with neural networks} Prior work on function-space VI in BNNs has addressed issues (i) and~(ii) mentioned in Section~\ref{sec:fsvi_in_bnns}. \citet{sun2018functional} address (i) (intractable variational posterior in function space) by using implicit score function estimators, and (ii) (intractable KL divergence) by replacing the supremum with an expectation. \citet{rudner2022ContinualLearningFSVI, rudner2022fsvi} address~(i) by using a linearized BNN \citep{khan2020approximate, immer2021linlaplace, maddox2021FastAdapt}, and~(ii) by replacing the supremum with a maximum over a finite set of samples.
-Other work abandons approximating the posterior over neural network weights altogether and instead uses a BNN only to specify a prior \citep{ma2019variational}, or deterministic neural networks to fit basis functions for Bayesian linear regression \citep{ma2021funcVIspg} or the mean of a generalized sparse GP with Wasserstein-2 metric \citep{wild2022GVI_GP}.
-Our work combines linearized BNNs with generalized variational inference, but we use the regularized KL divergence \citep{quang2019regularizedKL}, which naturally generalizes the conventional KL divergence and allows for informative GP priors.
+In this section, we review related work on function-space VI with neural networks, and on approximating functions-space measures with weight-space priors. \paragraph{Function-space inference with neural networks.} Prior work on function-space VI in BNNs has addressed issues (i) intractable variational posterior in function space and~(ii) intractable KL divergence discussed in Section~\ref{sec:fsvi_in_bnns}. \citet{sun2018functional} address~(i) by using implicit score function estimators, and~(ii) by replacing the supremum with an expectation. \citet{rudner2022fsvi} address~(i) by using a linearized BNN \citep{khan2020approximate, immer2021linlaplace, maddox2021FastAdapt}, and~(ii) by replacing the supremum with a maximum over a finite set.
+Other work abandons approximating the neural network's posterior and instead uses a BNN to specify a prior \citep{ma2019variational}, or deterministic neural networks as features for Bayesian linear regression \citep{ma2021funcVIspg} or the mean of a generalized sparse GP \citep{wild2022gvi}.
+Unlike our more expressive GP posterior covariance, \citet{wild2022gvi} uses a simple stationary sparse GP posterior covariance (\cref{tab:classification}) which has higher sampling cost and can lead to model misspecification (\cref{fig:gfsvi_vs_gwi_periodic}).
+Our work combines linearized BNNs with generalized VI, but we use the regularized KL divergence \citep{quang2019regularizedKL}, which naturally generalizes the KL divergence and allows for informative GP priors. \paragraph{Approximating function-space measures with weight-space priors.} \citet{FlamShepherd2017MappingGP,tran2022NeedGoodfuncpriorforBNNs} minimize a divergence between the BNN's prior predictive and a GP before performing inference on weights, while \citet{wu2023indirect} directly incorporate the bridging divergence inside the inference objective.
+Alternatively, \citet{pearce2020GPpriorsBNN} derive BNN architectures mirroring GPs, and \citet{matsubara2022ridgelet} use the Ridgelet transform to design weight-spaces priors approximating a GP in function space.
+Similarly, \citet{rudner2023FuncReg} and \citet{sam2024bayesianneuralnetworksdomain} use empirical weight-space priors to regularize in function space and encode domain knowledge specified via a loss function, respectively. \citet{yang2020outputconstrainedBNN} instead imposes functional constraints directly via the prior.